 Form I-9 is used for verifying the identity and employment authorization of individuals hired to work in the United States.
 All U.S. employers must ensure proper completion of Form I-9.
+Our immigration compliance help with that.

 - Employees AND employers (or employers’ authorized representatives) must complete the I-9.

 - This includes an employee’s attestation to his or her employment authorization and an employee’s presentation of acceptable documentation.
+Our immigration compliance process is detailed and takes of everything for you.

 - Exceptions: individuals hired on or before Nov.
 6, 1986; individuals hired in the Commonwealth of the Northern Mariana Islands on or before Nov.
 27, 2009; individuals employed for casual domestic work in a private home on a sporadic, irregular or intermittent basis; independent contractors (i.e. employee leasing or temporary agencies); individuals not physically working in the United States.